-- Better Revenue: When women lead businesses with more than 1,000 employees, the per-employee revenue is 18 percent higher than when men lead the same size businesses.
+- Better Revenue: When women lead businesses with more than 1,000 employees, the per-employee revenue is 18% higher than when men lead the same size businesses.

 - Radical Innovation: A 2014 study reported by Science Daily makes it clear: "Gender diversity within research teams fosters novel solutions leading to radical innovation, in the company and in the market."
 With a broader range of perspectives at the table, there are inevitably more ideas and more approaches to any problem-solving process.
 The result?
 More innovative solutions to complex problems, whether it's technology or turkey soup.